Use Poetry with JFrog CLI

 poetry build

-poetry publish -r <REPO_ALIAS>
+poetry publish --no-interaction -r <REPO_ALIAS>

 Credentials must be configured via Set Me Up.